 #1 – Set up a budget

-#2 – Establish Two New Lines Of Credit
+#2 – Establish Two or More New Lines Of Credit

 #3 – Keep Payments Current

-Now that you have done all the hard work it is imperative that you maintain all of your payments.
-This includes your utilities, cell phones, and any debt payments you have started.
+Once you have done the hard work of establishing new credit and beginning to improve your credit rating, it is imperative that you keep all of your accounts up to date.
+This includes not only your credit card and loan payments, but also your utilities, cell phones, and any other accounts.

-How much does it cost to check my credit score?
+How much does it cost to check my credit report?

 Can I pay to fix my credit?

-As your credit improves you will be allowed to borrow more money and get better interest rates.
-Initially, there will be high risk lenders that will charge you higher rates than regular financial institutions.
-Keep in mind that it was debt that got you in trouble in the first place.
-So stick to the above tips and you will be well on your way to a higher credit rating.
+As your credit improves, you will be allowed to borrow more money and get better interest rates.
+But be cautious about accepting credit increases: keep in mind that it was debt that caused your troubles in the first place!

-A consumer proposal is a great solution for many Canadians struggling to get out of debt who have some income.
-Each situation is different so we suggest you contact a Licensed Insolvency Trustee to arrange for a no-charge initial consultation to review all of your options.
+A consumer proposal can a good solution for many income-earning Canadians struggling to get out of debt.
+Each situation is different, so why not contact a Licensed Insolvency Trustee to arrange for a no-charge initial consultation to review all of your options.